 Jasper thought carefully.
 Did he love Alice?
 He couldn't, could he?
-After all, he'd known her almost as long as he'd known Rose, and besides, they were kind of related.
-He saw her as a sister.
+After all, he'd known her almost as long as he'd known Rose, and besides, they were related.
 It wouldn't be right.
 But, it felt kind of right...the thought of the two of them growing old together somehow seeming to work in his head.
 Thoughts of a possible future with Alice made Jasper smile softly.

-Finally finished, Rose placed the finished bouquets in the box, readying them for Alice to take them to sell on her market stall, that was if she ever returned to the cottage to collect them.
+Rose placed the finished bouquets in the box, readying them for Alice to take them to sell on her market stall, that was if she ever returned to the cottage to collect them.
 Once the table was clear, she headed outside to get some fresh air and stretch her limbs.
-As she opened the door, her brother's voice floated towards her.
+As she opened the door, her brother's voice floated over toward her.
 As much as she knew she shouldn't eavesdrop, she just couldn't help but listen in.

 "Oh Jasper!"
 Alice squealed in delight, her voice followed by nothing but silence.

 Rose smiled to herself as she stood out of sight while listening for signs of movement.
 Her smile was tinged with sadness.
 Did this mean that Jasper would move out and she'd be all alone in the cottage?
 Tears pricked at her eyes, but they were a mixture of tears of joy at the thought of her brother happy and settled, and tears of sadness.
 Sadness at being the only one left alone, the only one with no-one to hold, or to hold her.
 The only one who would go to bed alone every night.